 - For the BBC Micro cassette and 6502 Second Processor versions, the code on this site is identical to the source discs released on Ian Bell's personal website (it's just been reformatted to be more readable).

-- For the Electron, BBC Micro disc and BBC Master versions, the code on this site has been disassembled from the versions released on the same site.
+- For the Electron, BBC Micro disc and BBC Master versions, the code on this site has been reconstructed from a disassembly of the original game binaries from the same site.

 - For Elite-A, the code on this site is identical to Angus Duggan's source discs (it's just been reformatted, and the label names have been changed to be consistent with the sources for the original BBC Micro disc version on which it is based).